direktiv/vorteil.github.io/docs/guides/configure-provisioner/vcenter/index.md

 ---
-title: VMware ESXi/vCenter (Enterprise Edition)
+title: VMware ESXi/vCenter
 nav_order: 3
 has_children: false
 layout: default
 parent: Configuring a provisioner
 grand_parent: Guides
 ---
+**VMware ESXi/vCenter is only available in the enterprise edition of the Vorteil Tools**

 # VMware ESXi/vCenter